rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

   $$  \sum_{i=1}^m (y_i - \hat{y}_i)^2 $$
   where $\hat{y}_i = \beta_0 + \beta_1 x_1 + \dots + \beta_n x_n$.

+> [!TIP]
+> Regression allows answering questions like: *How does a change in a customer’s attributes affect their spending?* or *What factors influence sales volume?*

 ---

 ### Classification

-Classification assigns data points to predefined categories and can be used to answer questions like: *Does a particular customer belong to a certain group?*
+Classification assigns data points to predefined categories.
 A simple method is **$k$-Nearest Neighbors** which relies on a training set that is already classified:

 1. Compute distances (e.g. Euclidean) from the new data point to all points in the training set.
 2. Identify the $k$ nearest neighbors.
 3. Assign the most common class among those $k$ neighbors to the new data point.

+> [!TIP]
+> Classification can be used to answer questions like: *Does a particular customer belong to a certain group?*

 <!--
 ---